-OPTION: Eliminate Public Funding of Transportation For Private School Students
+Eliminate Public Funding of Transportation For Private School Students

 New York State law requires that if city school districts provide transportation for students who are not disabled, the district must also provide equivalent transportation to private school students in like circumstances.
-Under Department of Education regulations, students in kindergarten through second grade must live more than a half mile from the school to qualify for free transportation, and as students age the minimum distance increases to 1.5 miles.
-The Department of Education (DOE) provides several different types of transportation benefits including yellow bus service, and full- and reduced-fare MetroCards.
+Under Department of Education (DOE) regulations, students in kindergarten through second grade must live more than a half mile from the school to qualify for free transportation, and as students age the minimum distance increases to 1.5 miles.
+The Department of Education provides several different types of transportation benefits including yellow bus service, and full- and reduced-fare MetroCards.

-In the 2012 school year, 24 percent of general education students receiving full- or reduced-fare MetroCards attended private schools (roughly 132,000 children).
-In the same year, about 39 percent of general education students using yellow bus service attended private schools (approximately 34,000 children).
-DOE spent more than \$279 million on the MetroCard program and yellow bus services for general education students at public and private schools, combined.
+In the 2013-2014 school year, 34 percent of general education students receiving full-or reduced-fare MetroCards attended private schools (roughly 145,000 children).
+In the same year, about 40 percent of general education students using yellow bus service attended private schools (approximately 40,000 children).
+DOE expects to spend more than \$340 million this school year on the MetroCard program and yellow bus services for general education students at public and private schools, combined.

-The MetroCard program is financed by the state, the city, and the Metropolitan Transportation Authority (MTA)-the city's contribution is \$45 million and in recent years the state's has been \$25 million, while the MTA absorbs the remaining costs.
-Total expenditures in the 2012-2013 school year for yellow bus service were budgeted at \$234 million, making the city's portion roughly \$92 million based on a 39 percent share of expenditures.
-Elimination of the private school benefit, which would require a change in state law, could reduce city funding by roughly \$47 million-\$11 million for MetroCards (24 percent of the city's \$45 million expense) and \$36 million for yellow bus service.
+The MetroCard program is financed by the state, the city, and the Metropolitan Transportation Authority (MTA)-the city's contribution is \$45 million and in recent years the state's has been \$25 million, while the MTA absorbs any remaining costs.
+Total expenditures in the 2014-2015 school year for yellow bus service are expected to be \$251 million, making the city's portion roughly \$84 million based on a 33 percent share of expenditures.
+Elimination of the private school benefit, which would require a change in state law, could reduce city funding by roughly \$50 million-\$15 million for MetroCards (33 percent of the city's \$45 million expense) and \$35 million for yellow bus service.